-- Those who pass the phase I will be issued an electronic license to complete the phase II test.
+- Those who pass Phase I will be issued an electronic license to complete the Phase II test.

 - Minimum passing score is 85%.
 The exam has 18 questions.
 You must answer all questions to your best ability in order for your submission to be considered for grading.
 Any questions not answered will be marked incorrect and points will be deducted.
 Any exams submitted that do not meet the minimum completion requirements, will be marked incomplete and you will be required to wait 60 days then restart the EnCE process over at Phase I.

-- Those who fail must wait two (2) months from the date the test was due before being allowed to retest.
-A participant must contact the Certification Coordinator on their eligibility date for retesting.
-Failure to contact the Certification Coordinator on your eligibility date will require a participant to start from Phase I of the testing process.
-If after submitting phase II you again fail, you must begin the retesting process from phase I. If a participant’s organization or personal information changes prior to retesting, a new application will need to be submitted.
+- Those who fail must wait 60 days from the date the test was due before being allowed to retest.
+A candidate must contact the Certification Coordinator on their eligibility date for retesting.
+Failure to contact the Certification Coordinator on your eligibility date will require a candidate to start from Phase I of the testing process.
+If after submitting Phase II you again fail, you must begin the retesting process from Phase I. If a participant’s organization or personal information changes prior to retesting, a new application will need to be submitted.

-- Those participants who do not finish or submit the phase II exam in the time allotted will be required to wait two (2) months from the date that the test was due and restart the testing process from the beginning.
+- Those candidates who do not finish or submit the Phase II exam in the time allotted will be required to wait 60 days from the date that the test was due and restart the testing process from the beginning.

 Step 6: EnCE Certification and renewal process

 - Those who pass the Phase II test will be notified via email then issued an electronic EnCE Certificate and wallet card.

-- Please be aware that EnCE examiners are responsible for knowing their certification expiration date.
+- Please be aware that EnCE holders are responsible for knowing their certification expiration date.
 Should your certification expire and the requirements are not fulfilled before the expiration date, you will be required to restart the EnCE process from Phase I and the cost is $500.00.
 Extensions will not be granted.
 If you are unsure of your expiration date please email EnCaseCertification@opentext.com.